 - Pain for more than 2 to 4 weeks, even after home treatment

 - Red or blue color of the skin of the shoulder area

 What to Expect at Your Office Visit

-Your health care provider will perform a physical exam and closely look at your shoulder.
+Your provider will perform a physical exam and closely look at your shoulder.
 You will be asked questions to help the provider understand your shoulder problem.

 Blood or imaging tests may be ordered to help diagnose the problem.

 Your provider may recommend treatment for shoulder pain including: